G. de P. — I am now ready to answer questions.

 G. de P. — No. They are in obscuration because their representative life-waves have passed on to the higher globes entirely or partially.
 At present the case is entirely so with the mineral kingdom, and very largely so with the plant kingdom, and only partially so with the animal kingdom.
 The entities of this last or animal kingdom are just beginning to pass on to the globe E — the next one following our globe D. Hence, as I said before, the animal or beast kingdom is only beginning to enter upon its obscuration period.
 The monads composing that beast kingdom are beginning to leave the earth, passing on to the next higher globe.
 Similarly will the human kingdom do, when its time to leave this globe D shall have come, towards the end of our seventh root-race.
 It will begin by the forerunners leaving our globe D and passing over to globe E; and that process of passing over will continue until all the monads of the human family shall have left our globe D for globe E, excepting the sishta, the remnants — those left behind to be the seeds for our same human family when it comes again to globe D in the next or fifth round.

 Student — I see.
-May I ask also, what is the difference between pralaya and nirvana?
+What is the difference between pralaya and nirvana?

 G. de P. — Oh, an enormous difference!
 They are two different things entirely.
 Pralaya means dissolution, disintegration.
 Nirvana means a state of evolution or attainment so high and so spiritual that all of the humanity of a human being has become evolved into quasi-divinity, temporarily or permanently as the case may be, because it is possible for a lofty spiritually-minded human being, even today, to have a temporary nirvana.
 Such a temporary nirvana, by the way, is one of the loftiest experiences of the sixth degree of initiation.
 The mahatmas experience that.
 Do you understand?